 - Walking, climbing stairs, parting legs or turning over in bed is making the pain worse

 Treatment for Pelvic Pain During Pregnancy

 You should maintain an active lifestyle even during your pregnancy by exercising.
 Make sure not to go beyond your limit.
 Only do those exercises that are in your comfort zone.
-If possible enrol in exercise or yoga class for pregnant women where a professional can help you.
+If possible enroll in exercise or yoga classes for pregnant women where a professional can help you.